How Adverse Drug Deaths Are Covered Up By Hospitals And The FDA

 Method #2: Allocating The Cause of Death to Other Things

-Vioxx was a completely unnecessary anti-inflammatory that most likely caused hundreds of thousands of heart attacks and strokes and is a drug that should never have been approved.
+Vioxx was an utterly unnecessary anti-inflammatory that most likely caused hundreds of thousands of heart attacks and strokes and is a drug that should never have been approved.
 However, when the person died, the cause of death was a heart attack or stroke.
-When people die, they don’t die of a drug per see.
+When people die, they don’t die of a drug per se.
 The drug causes health consequences.
 Heart attack, stroke, organ failure, etc..
-This allows hospitals to very easily attribute the death to the body outcome rather than the drug.
+This allows hospitals to quickly attribute the death to the body outcome rather than the drug.